SAP/ui5-webcomponents/docs/4-development/11-deep-dive-and-best-practices.md

 #### Best practices for using properties

-- **avoid directly modifying public properties** from within a component, as these properties are typically controlled by the parent application.
+- **Аvoid directly modifying public properties** from within a component, as these properties are typically controlled by the parent application.
 The only exception to this rule is when the property change results directly from user interaction (e.g., updating a value after a user types in an input field, or toggling a checked property after a user clicks a checkbox).
 Additionally, whenever you modify a public property due to user interaction, it's important to **fire an event** to notify the parent application.
 This ensures that the application can synchronize its state accordingly..

 - As for private properties, the best practice is to **only** change them internally and never let the application know about their existence.